ringcentral/ringcentral-api-docs/docs/voice/calculating-call-time-metrics.md

 A popular use case for RingCentral APIs is to calculate the amount of time spent in various states in a call, used in the RingCentral system, such as in the analytics dashboard.
 Popular call component times include:

-1. **Ring Time:** this is the amount of time the call is ringing another party, so only one party is connected.
+1. **Ring Time:** the amount of time the call is ringing another party, so only one party is connected.
-1. **Talk Time:** this is the amount of time when two or more parties are connected (not on hold).
+1. **Talk Time:** the amount of time when two or more parties are connected (not on hold).
 Calls with less than half a second of talk time are not recoreded in the RingCentral system.
-1. **Hold Time:** this is the maoun tof time a party is on hold and listening to hold music.
+1. **Hold Time:** the amount of time a party is on hold and listening to hold music.

 ## Using Telephony Session Events to Calculate Metrics

 [Telephony Session Notifications](../telephony-session-notifications) are the recommended way to calculate call time metrics.

-When receiving a stream of events, it is ipmortant to note the following:
+When receiving a stream of events, it is important to note the following:

 * All events for a particular call are grouped by the `telephonySessionId` which is unique per call.
 * All events for a particular call are ordered by the `sequence` integer property.
-Events can come in different chronological order so it's important to sequence them properly.
+Events can come in different chronological order so it's important to sequence them properly for analysis.
 * To calculate call metrics like ring, talk, and hold times, it is important to keep track of previous events to sequence them together so you should use a data store to collect events by `telephonySessionId` and order them by `sequence`.
 Then calculate the metrics using the time duration between call status changes using the `eventTime` and party `status.code` properties.

 The `telephonySessionId`, `sequence` and `eventTime` properties are in the event's `body` property.
 The `status.code` property is in the body's `parties` array.
 All of these are shown below.